Separation Anxiety in Children

 Separation anxiety disorder in children

-Separation Anxiety Disorder – Provides information on anxiety disorders of children and adolescents, including separation anxiety.
-(Anxiety Disorders Association of America)
+Childhood Anxiety Disorders – Provides information on anxiety disorders of children and adolescents, including separation anxiety.
+(Anxiety and Depression Association of America)

 Separation Anxiety – Offers practical suggestions for parents dealing with separation anxiety disorder, as well as books to read to children.
 (KidsHealth / Nemours Foundation)